apache/nuttx/configs/lincoln60/README.txt

     3. This configuration enables only the serial NSH interface.
 See notes above for enabling USB host support in this configuration.

+  thttpd-binfs:
+    This builds the THTTPD web server example using the THTTPD and the apps/examples/thttpd application.
+This version uses the built-in binary format with the BINFS file system and the Union File System.

+    NOTES:

+    1. Uses the CodeSourcery EABI toolchain under Windows.
+But that is easily reconfigured:

+       CONFIG_HOST_WINDOWS=y                   : Windows
+       CONFIG_HOST_WINDOWS_CYGWIN=y            : under Cygwin
+       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery toolchain

+  STATUS:
+    2015-06-06:  The BINFS CGI files are seems to be running, but the output that they generate does not appear in the browser window.
+      I am suspecting that the redirected output is not working correctly with the BINFS applications.